Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 - ``Control Docker Daemon Access:`` Restrict access to the Docker daemon and use role-based access control (RBAC) where applicable.
 - ``Audit Docker Host and Daemon:`` Regularly audit the Docker host and daemon configurations and logs for any security issues or misconfigurations.

+### Docker Registry Security

+- ``Use TLS:`` Ensure communication with your Docker registry is encrypted using TLS.
+- ``Authentication:`` Implement robust authentication mechanisms to control who can push and pull images.
+- ``Access Control:`` Use role-based access controls to limit user capabilities based on their role.
+- ``Registry Scanning:`` Integrate vulnerability scanning to detect security issues before images are deployed.
+- ``Audit Logs:`` Enable and monitor audit logs to keep track of activities performed on the registry.

 ### Additional Measures

 - ``Security Scanning:`` Utilize tools for continuous security scanning of images and containers to detect vulnerabilities early.
 - ``Implement Docker Bench for Security:`` Use the Docker Bench for Security script to automatically check for dozens of common best-practices around deploying Docker containers in production.

-This summary encapsulates the essential security measures based on the CIS Docker Benchmark, providing a foundation for securing your Docker environment.
-Adhering to these guidelines will significantly enhance the security posture of your containerized applications.
+By implementing these security measures, you will significantly enhance the security posture of your Docker environment, ensuring that containerized applications are protected against various threats.